bridgewwater/template-golang-lib/.github/ISSUE_TEMPLATE_default/question.md

 ---
-name: Help wanted
+name: Question
-about: 创建报告以需要帮助
-title: '[help wanted]'
+about: want ask question for this project
 ref: "main"
+title: '[question]'
 assignees: ''
 labels:
-  - "help wanted"
+  - question

 ---

-**Describe helpe wanted**
+**Describe question **
-A clear and concise description of what you want
+A clear and concise description of what you question

 **Expected behavior**
 A clear and concise description of what you expected to happen.